Garston to St Albans walk

 - Swing right, then left through this centre and in 250 metres at its far end, turn left to exit the Maltings onto a main road (opposite the Police Station).
 Turn right on the main road, downhill, your direction 105°.

-- For St Albans Abbey Station and the Roman Remains
+- For St Albans Abbey Railway Station and the Roman Remains

 - Continue along the High Street.
 In 45 metres you come to the Thai Square Restaurant (formerly the Tudor Tavern) on your right-hand side.
 Go straight on and in 100 metres fork left on a tarmac road signposted ‘Cathedral West Gate’.